quarterdeck/leadershipcontinuum.com/source/index.md

 ---

+## Work in Progress

+### The State of Leadership Development Training in the UK
+**Status**: Research Phase | Expected Publication: Q2 2026

+This comprehensive whitepaper examines the current landscape of leadership development training across UK sectors.
+Our research investigates investment levels, methodological approaches, effectiveness metrics, and emerging best practices.
+Initial findings suggest significant disparities between sectors and organisation sizes, with SMEs particularly underserved despite representing 99% of UK businesses.

+**Key Areas of Investigation:**
+- Mapping of leadership development investment across public and private sectors
+- Analysis of training methodologies and their relative effectiveness
+- ROI measurement frameworks and their adoption rates
+- Barriers to leadership development implementation
+- International benchmarking against G7 nations

+### The Strategic Evolution of L&D in UK Corporates
+**Status**: Data Collection | Expected Publication: Q2 2026

+This report analyses the changing role of Learning & Development functions within UK corporate structures.
+As organisations face rapid technological change and evolving workforce expectations, L&D departments are transitioning from cost centres to strategic business partners.
+Our research examines how this transformation impacts leadership capability building and organisational performance.

+**Research Focus:**
+- The shift from training delivery to strategic capability building
+- Integration of L&D with business strategy and workforce planning
+- Technology adoption and digital transformation in L&D practices
+- Measurement of L&D impact on leadership pipeline development
+- Case studies of successful L&D transformations in FTSE 100 companies

+*Preliminary interviews reveal only 23% of UK L&D functions operate at strategic partnership level*

+---

 ## Leadership Research and Insights

 *These studies provide valuable insights into the relationship between leadership styles and organizational outcomes, supporting the mission of The Leadership Continuum to enhance leadership excellence in the UK.*